fermionresearch/phonon/cuda/README.md

 This bare script deliberately stays single-utterance (≤ 30 s).
-The Docker image ([docker/README.md](../docker/README.md)) is where the serving capabilities live: its `0.2.0` release — rolling out now — adds long-audio transcription (energy-gated segmentation mirroring the Mac engine), live streaming over the same `/v1/audio/stream` WebSocket protocol as the Mac server, and bounded request queueing for concurrent clients, all on the same gated dense decode path.
+The Docker image ([docker/README.md](../docker/README.md)) is where the serving capabilities live: its `0.2.0` release adds long-audio transcription (energy-gated segmentation mirroring the Mac engine), live streaming over the same `/v1/audio/stream` WebSocket protocol as the Mac server, and bounded request queueing for concurrent clients, all on the same dense decode path.

 ## What follows

-The smaller builds (Phonon-1 / Phonon-1-Micro store a pre-quantized audio tower this loader does not yet mount) are follow-up work, gated the same way this was.
+The smaller builds (Phonon-1 / Phonon-1-Micro store a pre-quantized audio tower this loader does not yet mount) are follow-up work.